How a JavaScript Playlist Led Me to Build My Own Youtube Playlist Length

 The Accidental Project: How a JavaScript Playlist Led Me to Build My Own Tool

-Let me tell you a little story about how a simple plan to learn something new spiraled into an unexpected passion project.
-By profession, I'm a software engineer, and for the most part, my world revolves around Python.
-It's my comfort zone, my bread and butter.
-I can happily spend my days crafting backend APIs, writing intricate scripts, and architecting databases, mostly with my trusted companion, Django.
+Let me tell you a small story about how one simple plan to learn something new became a big passion project for me.
+By profession, I am a software engineer, and my world is mostly Python only.
+It is my comfort zone, my bread and butter.
+I can happily spend my days making backend APIs, writing complex script, and designing databases, mostly with my old friend, Django.

-As many in the field know, Django is more than just a backend framework; it's a beast.
-It's a full-stack solution that allows you to build an entire website from the ground up.
-The server handles all the logic, renders the pages, and serves them piping hot to the browser.
-I could build a website with heavy, complex backend logic in my sleep.
-But when it came to the frontend—the part that users actually see and interact with—that's where my confidence would falter.
+As many people in this field know, Django is not just a backend framework; it is a very big thing.
+It is a full-stack solution that lets you build a whole website from starting to end.
+The server is handling all the logic, making the pages, and serving them directly to the browser.
+I could build a website with heavy, complex backend logic very easily.
+But when it came to the frontend—the part that users are actually seeing and interacting with—that is where my confidence was shaking.

-I could get by.
-I could cobble together a basic user interface with a library like Bootstrap, making things look decent enough.
+I was able to manage.
+I could put together a basic user interface with a library like Bootstrap, making things look okay-okay.
 But JavaScript?
-To be perfectly honest, the mere thought of it made me nervous.
-It felt like a wild, untamed land compared to the structured, orderly world of Python I was so used to.
+Honestly speaking, just the thought of it was making me nervous.
+It felt like a wild, confusing place compared to the proper, structured world of Python I was so used to.

 A Sunday Morning and a New Beginning

-So, I decided it was time to face my fears.
-I was going to learn JavaScript, and I was going to learn it end-to-end.
-I started asking around and browsing online forums, and one name kept popping up: Akshay Saini and his "Namaste Javascript" playlist on YouTube.
-People raved about his teaching style, and the reviews were glowing.
-I thought, "Alright, let's give this a try."
+So, I decided it is time to face my fears.
+I will learn JavaScript, and I will learn it properly, end-to-end.
+I started asking my friends and checking on online forums, and one name was coming up again and again: Akshay Saini and his "Namaste Javascript" playlist on YouTube.
+People were praising his teaching style so much, and all the reviews were very good.
+I thought, "Okay, let me try this only."

-One fine Sunday morning, with a fresh cup of chai in hand, I settled into my chair, went to YouTube, and typed in the magic words.
+One nice Sunday morning, with a hot cup of chai in my hand, I sat on my chair, opened YouTube, and typed those magic words.
 There it was: Namaste Javascript, Season 1.
-I clicked on the first video, and then the second.
-I was completely captivated.
+I clicked the first video, then the second.
+I was completely hooked.

-To be honest, I had never encountered a teacher like him before.
-He wasn't just listing concepts; he was telling a story.
-He broke down the most complex topics into simple, digestible pieces, and for the first time, the chaotic world of JavaScript started to make sense.
-The feeling was electric.
-I was so engrossed that I felt an almost uncontrollable urge to binge-watch the entire playlist in one sitting.
-I was on a roll, ready to conquer this new skill.
+To be honest, I have never seen a teacher like him before.
+He was not just telling concepts; he was telling a story.
+He was breaking down the most complex topics into simple, easy pieces, and for the first time, the confusing world of JavaScript was starting to make sense.
+The feeling was just electric.
+I was so much involved that I felt a strong urge to binge-watch the whole playlist in one go.
+I was fully ready, ready to master this new skill.

 The Small Hiccup That Changed Everything

-Fueled by this newfound enthusiasm, a practical thought crossed my mind: "I wonder how long the entire playlist is?"
-I wanted to plan my day, to know exactly how much time this epic learning session would take.
-I scanned the YouTube page, expecting to find a total duration listed somewhere.
+Fueled by this new new enthusiasm, a practical thought came in my mind: "I am wondering how long the entire playlist is?"
+I wanted to plan my day, to know exactly how much time this big learning session would take.
+I checked the YouTube page, thinking I will find a total duration listed somewhere.
 But there was nothing.
-A bit strange, I thought, but not a deal-breaker.
+A bit strange, I thought, but no big problem.

-My curiosity piqued, I turned to my trusty friend, Google.
-I typed in "YouTube Playlist length," and a handful of websites appeared, all promising to solve my problem.
-I clicked on the first one, pasted the playlist URL, and it did, in fact, give me a total duration.
-It also helpfully calculated how long it would take to watch at 1.5x or 2x speed.
+My curiosity was now more, so I turned to my trusty friend, Google.
+I typed "YouTube Playlist length," and a few websites came up, all promising to solve my problem.
+I clicked on the first one, pasted the playlist URL, and it did give me a total duration.
+It also nicely calculated how long it would take to watch at 1.5x or 2x speed.

-But as I looked at the simple output, I realized something.
-This wasn't actually what I needed.
-Knowing the total length is useful at the start, sure.
-But what about tomorrow, after I've watched ten more videos?
-How would I calculate the length of the remaining playlist then?
-I would have to manually subtract the videos I'd watched, which seemed tedious.
-Furthermore, none of the tools offered any way to sort the playlist.
-What if I wanted to watch the shortest videos first for a quick win, or tackle the longest, most-viewed ones when I had more time?
+But as I looked at the simple output, I realized one thing.
+This was not actually what I was needing.
+Knowing the total length is useful at the start, okay.
+But what about tomorrow, after I have watched ten more videos?
+How will I calculate the length of the remaining playlist then?
+I would have to manually minus the videos I had watched, which felt very tedious.
+Also, none of the tools gave any way to sort the playlist.
+What if I wanted to watch the shortest videos first for a quick win, or see the longest, most-viewed ones when I had more time?
 There was no way to do that.

 When the Developer's Itch Takes Over

-It was at that moment that something inside me shifted.
-The student who was eager to learn JavaScript was suddenly pushed aside by the developer who saw a problem to be solved.
-The urge to continue watching the playlist vanished, replaced by an overwhelming itch to build something better.
+It was at that moment only, something inside me changed.
+The student who was wanting to learn JavaScript was suddenly pushed aside by the developer who saw a problem to be solved.
+The urge to continue watching the playlist just went away, replaced by a big itch to build something better.

-The developer in me simply refused to let it go.
-I grabbed a notebook and a pen, and the ideas started flowing.
-What features would I want if I were a user of such a tool?
+The developer in me was simply refusing to let it go.
+I grabbed one notebook and a pen, and the ideas started coming.
+What features I would want if I was a user of such a tool?
 I began to sketch out a dream version of a playlist analyzer.

-I wrote down everything that came to mind:
+I wrote down everything that came to my mind:

-- Total Playlist Length: The basic, essential feature.
+- Total Playlist Length: The basic, very essential feature.

-- Playback Speed Calculations: Show how long it would take at 1.25x, 1.5x, and 2x speeds.
+- Playback Speed Calculations: Show how long it will take at 1.25x, 1.5x, and 2x speeds.

-- Remaining Playlist Duration: The ability to select videos you've already watched and see the duration of what's left.
+- Remaining Playlist Duration: The ability to select videos you have already watched and see the duration of what is left.

 - Video Stats at a Glance: A clean table showing details for each video.

-- Direct Links: The ability to open any video directly from the website without having to go back to YouTube.
+- Direct Links: The ability to open any video directly from the website without going back to YouTube.

-Once the list was on paper, there was no turning back.
-The blueprint was there, and the excitement was palpable.
+Once the list was on the paper, there was no turning back.
+The blueprint was there, and the excitement was very high.
 The "Namaste Javascript" playlist was put on hold.
-My Sunday had a new mission.
+My Sunday was having a new mission.

 I fired up my code editor and turned to my old friend, Django.
-It was the natural choice.
-I was comfortable with it, and I knew I could build the backend logic quickly and efficiently.
-The project consumed me.
-What started as a tiny annoyance had blossomed into a full-fledged creative endeavor.
+It was the natural choice only.
+I was comfortable with it, and I knew I could build the backend logic fast and properly.
+The project just consumed me.
+What started as a small annoyance had become a full-fledged creative project.

-And so, my journey to learn JavaScript took an unexpected detour.
-I spent my time building this YouTube playlist analysis tool, pouring all my energy into making it as useful as I had imagined.
+And so, my journey to learn JavaScript took one unexpected turn.
+I spent my time building this YouTube playlist analysis tool, putting all my energy into making it as useful as I had imagined.

-Don't worry, the story has a happy ending.
+Don't worry, the story is having a happy ending.
 After completing the website and making it live, I did return to my original goal.
-With my new tool by my side, I went back to Akshay Saini's playlist and finally finished it, a little wiser in both JavaScript and in the unpredictable, wonderful ways that inspiration can strike.
+With my new tool by my side, I went back to Akshay Saini's playlist and finally finished it, a little more smarter in both JavaScript and in the surprising, wonderful ways that inspiration can come.